Circulatory System (band)

 Circulatory System is a psychedelic rock musical ensemble formed by musician/painter Will Cullen Hart, and featuring Derek Almstead, Suzanne Allison, Peter Erchick, John Fernandes, Charlie Johnston, and Heather McIntosh.

-Hart, part of the Elephant Six Collective, was one of the lead players in The Olivia Tremor Control.
+Hart, part of the Elephant Six Collective, was one of the lead players in the Olivia Tremor Control.
 After that group disbanded in 2000, he and most of the other former Olivias, with the exception of Bill Doss (who was focusing on his solo project Sunshine Fix), and Eric Harris, formed Circulatory System.
 Neutral Milk Hotel's Jeff Mangum also contributed to their albums, but was only briefly part of the touring version of the band.

 Their third full-length album, Mosaics within Mosaics, was released on June 24, 2014.

+Hart died on November 29, 2024, aged 53.